lanl-campaign-ngp/c2-earlyproto/README.md

 fastbit_DIR                      /tmp/usr/local/share/cmake/fastbit
 ```

 Type 'g' to generate build files and exit cmake.
 If 'g' is unavailable, type 'c' multiple times until 'g' appears.
 Once this is done, run `make` to build all targets.
 We want to statically link everything.
 For this make sure to set `BUILD_SHARED_LIBS` to `OFF`, `CMAKE_EXE_LINKER_FLAGS` to `-static`, and `CMAKE_SKIP_RPATH` to `ON`.
-Note that in the above example, we had assumed that FastBit was installed to `/tmp/usr/local` so `CMAKE_PREFIX_PATH` was set to match that location.
+Note that in the above example, we had assumed that FastBit was installed to `/tmp/usr/local` so `CMAKE_PREFIX_PATH` was set accordingly.
+With an appropriate `CMAKE_PREFIX_PATH`, `fastbit_DIR` will be populated automatically by cmake to indicate that it has successfully found a FastBit installation.

 ```bash
 make